 And Victoria also gained a new tool through meditation that she uses throughout the day.
 “If she starts to have a meltdown I remind her to breathe.
 She has learned this helps her to calm down.
 We have not had hour-long meltdowns, which used to happen often, in the year and a half we’ve done mindfulness breathing,” says Jessica.

-Is the most common therapy for autism harmful or helpful?
 Many parents of kids with ASD are turning to meditation, hoping it will help their kids with symptoms like anxiety, depression, difficulty sleeping, focus, repetitive thoughts and self-regulation.
 Research into the benefits is promising.
 In one study, parents of kids along the spectrum participated in an eight-week mindfulness program, then taught it to their children.
 Adults had improvements in the areas of parenting stress and family quality of life, and kids had reduced problem behaviours.
 A number of other studies show practicing mindfulness leads to lowered anxiety and thought problems in kids with ASD, plus social responsiveness, and less aggression in adolescents.

 Practicing meditation takes patience, so it’s best to start with a few minutes and eventually increase the time.
 Kids will each have their own upper limit, typically from 10 minutes to an hour and a half—what matters more than how long the session lasts is how often the child meditates.